-As an SVPP award recipient, your agency will be required to submit quarterly Federal Financial Reports as well as semiannual Programmatic Progress Reports.
-Awarded agencies should be prepared to track and report SVPP award funding separately from all other funding sources, in order to ensure accurate financial and programmatic reporting on a timely basis.
+As a COPS Office award recipient, your agency will be required to submit quarterly Federal Financial Reports as well as semiannual performance reports.
+Awarded agencies should be prepared to track and report COPS Office award funding separately from all other funding sources (including other COPS Office and federal awards) to ensure accurate financial and programmatic reporting on a timely basis.
 Your agency should ensure that you have adequate financial internal controls in place to monitor the use of all funding, and also to ensure that its use is consistent with the award terms and conditions.
-Good stewardship in this area includes written accounting practices, use of an accounting system that adequately tracks all award drawdowns and expenditures, and has the ability to track when award-funded positions are filled or approved purchases are made.
+Good stewardship in this area includes written accounting practices, use of an accounting system that adequately tracks all award drawdowns and expenditures, and has the ability to track when COPS Office award-funded positions are filled or approved purchases are made.
 Failure to submit complete reports or submit them in a timely manner may result in the suspension and possible termination of your agency's COPS Office award funding or other remedial actions.